Dongdong001122/daily_river_runoff_projection_tarim/README.md

 Other notebook in the project is for data preprocessing and visualization.

 Note: We found that the model perform better if we set the ratio of validation period with 20% than that with 20%.
 And only if the river runoff and basinal evapotranspiration are projected by the model together can the model project for the long period with good performance in our study.

+For more information, please contact the first author with 201914030135@stu.sdnu.edu.cn.